debkbanerji/dynamic-programming-visualization/README.md

 ## Building the app

 Run `npm run build` to build the app.
-The built app can be found within `dist`
+The built app can be found within `dist`.
+The main app itself consists entirely of static frontend files.
+If you only want those (without the basic server stuff) you can just grab the files within `dist/dynamic-programming-visualization`

 ## Distribution